 Historic Sutro Tunnel

 Ready to get to know the Comstock Lode one step-beneath-the-surface at a time?
 Situated in the historic town of Dayton, the 1870s-built Sutro Tunnel was a major player in Virginia City’s silver bonanza, connected to the world-renowned Savage Mine.
-Proposed by the one and only Adolph Sutro (who later spent his Comstock billions on San Francisco’s Sutro Baths and Cliff House) as a way of improving safety conditions for miners in an otherwise very dangerous era, the Sutro Tunnel begins in Virginia City, stretching nearly 5 miles through the mountains, reaching its terminus in Dayton.
-Miraculously enough, the Sutro Tunnel has withstood time, despite being closed all those years, with a restoration project in full swing.
+Proposed by the one and only Adolph Sutro (who later spent his Comstock billions on San Francisco’s Sutro Baths and Cliff House) as a way of improving safety conditions for miners in an otherwise very dangerous era, the Sutro Tunnel begins in Virginia City, stretching nearly five miles through the mountains and reaching its terminus in Dayton.
+Miraculously enough, the Sutro Tunnel has withstood the tests of time despite being closed all those years ago, with a restoration project in full swing.

 Sutro Tunnel History